How long can I make my video?

 Although our collection of templates is always growing, there may not be a template specifically for your business.
 But no worries — all of our templates are customizable and depend highly on the footage and music you select.
 We recommend choosing a template from an industry close to yours (i.e., if you’re a cleaning company, select one of the “Services” templates) and customize from there.
 You’ll have the chance to edit out any footage or stock images that don’t fit your business.

 Yes!
-Think of the AI draft as the first draft of your video—the 1.0.
+Think of the AI video as the first draft of your video—the 1.0.
 Sometimes that will be all you need, but other times, you’ll want to make some tweaks.
 You can change anything, including uploading additional clips or images, removing clips or images, changing copy, and reordering the footage and images.

 Can I add subtitles to videos I make on Vimeo Create?